 Golden Eagle Caspian Odyssey

-Day 1: Yerevan Upon arrival at Yerevan International Airport you will be met and transferred to the five-star Alexander Hotel, where we stay for one night.
-Boasting a prestigious central location the Alexander, a Luxury Collection Hotel, is located in the heart of Yerevan's historic quarter and allows guests a relaxing stay in luxurious surroundings.
-Even the hotel's facade with a history dating back to the 18th century presents a unique glimpse into the country's fascinating past.
-Tonight we enjoy a Welcome Dinner at our hotel whilst you meet your fellow travellers and look forward to the journey ahead.
+Day 1: Yerevan Upon arrival at Yerevan International Airport you will be met and transferred to the 5 star Alexander Hotel, where you stay for one night.
+Boasting a prestigious central location, the Alexander, a Luxury Collection Hotel, is located in the heart of Yerevan's historic quarter and allows guests a relaxing stay in luxurious surroundings.
+Even the hotel's facade, with a history dating back to the 18th century, presents a unique glimpse into the country's fascinating past.
+Tonight enjoy a Welcome Dinner at your hotel whilst you meet your fellow travellers and look forward to the journey ahead.

-Day 4: Tblisi Heading into Georgia, visit Tbilisi.
-Hemmed in by the Surami Range, the city extends for 27km along the banks of the River Kura.
+Day 4: Tbilisi Head into Georgia and visit Tbilisi.
+Hemmed in by the Surami Range, the city extends for 27 kilometres along the banks of the River Kura.
 Despite the wars and fires which caused innumerable changes in the topography of Tbilisi, the old part of the city still retains much of its original layout, a spider's web of narrow winding streets and alleyways.
 Historical sites visited include the 13th century Metekhi church, a cross cupola church which forms part of the Royal Residential complex, and the 5th century Sioni Cathedral, the main church of Tbilisi.
-You will also visit the recently built Holy Trinity Cathedral, one of the largest Orthodox churches in the world and take a walking tour of the old town and Rustaveli Avenue.
+You will also visit the recently built Holy Trinity Cathedral, one of the largest Orthodox churches in the world, and take a walking tour of the old town and Rustaveli Avenue.

 Note: The train is loaded onto a cargo ferry for a 12-14 hour crossing of the Caspian Sea from Baku to the town of Turkmenbashi.
 Formerly known as Krasnovodsk, it is the western terminus of oil and natural gas pipelines and of the Trans-Caspian Railway, which links the Caspian region with central Asia.
 The cargo ferry has limited passenger facilities with basic cabins and catering, and the adventurous amongst the group can choose to travel on the ferry with our train.
 Upon arrival at the port at Turkmenbashi the train will be offloaded and travel overnight to Ashgabat (this option needs to be requested at the time of booking the tour).

 Day 8: Baku This morning there is a Freedom of Choice tour to Gobustan Rock Art Cultural Landscape.
-Located 40 miles (64 km) from Baku on the west bank of the Caspian Sea, Gobustan is an outstanding archaeological site of more than 6,000 pre-historic rock engravings.
+Located 64 kilometres from Baku on the west bank of the Caspian Sea, Gobustan is an outstanding archaeological site of more than 6,000 pre-historic rock engravings.
 The area also features the remains of inhabited caves, settlements and burials.
 This is followed by lunch overlooking the Caspian Sea.
 Returning to the city in the afternoon, you can choose to enjoy free time in the city or visit a local theatre.
 Dinner will be held in a traditional local restaurant this evening.

 Day 9: Ashgabat Following breakfast take a morning flight to Ashgabat.
-The capital of Turkmenistan is known as the 'Las Vegas of the Kara Kum'.
-Situated between the Kara Kum desert and the Kopet Dag mountain range, Ashgabat is a relatively modern city built upon the ruins of the Silk Road city of Konjikala and the Soviet city built after the devastating earthquake of 1948.
+The capital of Turkmenistan is known as the 'Las Vegas of the Karakum'.
+Situated between the Karakum Desert and the Kopet Dag mountain range, Ashgabat is a relatively modern city built upon the ruins of the Silk Road city of Konjikala and the Soviet city built after the devastating earthquake of 1948.
 The city's extravagant fountains, golden domes and towering modern buildings appear strangely incongruous in this desert setting.
-Highlights on our visit include a trip to the National Museum and Kipchak Mosque.
-Stay overnight in the luxury five-star Yyldyz Hotel (or similar).
+Highlights on your visit include a trip to the National Museum and Kipchak Mosque.
+Stay overnight in the luxury 5 star Yyldyz Hotel (or similar).

 Day 13: Samarkand Just the mention of Samarkand instantly conjures up evocative images of the Silk Road, more so than any other town.
 Founded in the 6th century BC, Samarkand's stunning architecture hints at its former status as one of the most important cities in Asia and is particularly noted for its architectural remains from the 14th to the 17th century, when it flourished as the fabled capital of the Mongol empire of Timur and his successors.
 Today you will visit some of its most significant sites including Registan Square, the refined elegance of the beautifully proportioned Bibi Khanum Mosque and the Ulag Beg observatory, one of the earliest Islamic astronomical observatories built in 1428.
 Before dinner we return to the now illuminated and awe-inspiring Registan Square.